jhetherly/HAL-ROOT/README.md

 # Analysis
 To aid in rapid development of physics analysis, a ROOT macro for compiling user's algorithms and analyses is provided in the SampleAnalysis subfolder.
-Instructions for how to use this macro is given at the top of the macro.
+Instructions for how to use this macro are given at the top of the macro.

 # Testing
 To test that everything is correctly there are several macros and python scripts in the